-Apart from being premiered in a casino, this project exemplifies all that Community TV Trust has to offer: media training & filmmaking, engaging young people in open-ended creative work, linking Community to Education.
+Community TV Trust, in schools and PRUs and workshops for the disabled and marginalised, offers media training & filmmaking, engaging people and young people in open-ended creative work, linking Community to Education.

-The film runs an hour, was made over the course of a year, during which time CTVT was delivering filmmaking courses in blocks of ten weeks.
-The documentary was built with contributions and input from the students, staff, an educational psychologist, a parent, a former student, a police officer, contains material from the film dramas the students have been making, and a telling sequence from the CCTV system now integral to the running of the school.
+Since 2014 CTVT has produced a number of film dramas with the students and shot a one-hour documentary, made over the course of a year and premiered in a casino by Leicester Square!
+Over that year CTVT was delivering filmmaking courses in blocks of ten weeks.
+The documentary, entitled “It’s A Cavendish Thing”, was built with contributions and input from the students, staff, an educational psychologist, a parent, a former student, a police officer, contains material from the film dramas the students have been making, and a telling sequence from the CCTV system now integral to the running of the school.

 Chris Haydon, who founded Community TV Trust in 1999, worked in broadcast TV as a director and producer, learning his trade as a documentary filmmaker on 16mm at Granada TV in Manchester.